Anirban Bhattacharya

-Anirban Bhattacharya (born 7 October 1986) is an Indian actor, singer, director, music composer and lyricist.
+Anirban Bhattacharya (Note: /bn/.) (/bn/; born 7 October 1986) is an Indian actor, singer, director, composer, lyricist, voice artist and author.
 Bhattyacharya won ABP Ananda Sera Bangali Award in 2022.
 In 2017, Bhattacharya won WBFJA Awards for Best Promising Actor of The Year.

 Career

 His first successful theatre production was Debi Sarpamasta, written by Manoj Mitra, directed by Debesh Chattopadhyay.
 His other notable works are Anthony Soudamini, Nagamandala (famous play by Girish Karnad), Jara Agun Lagay, Bisorjan, FM Mahanagar, Karu Basana, Awdyo Shesh Rajani, Athoi etc. In 2017, he got the Mahindra Excellence Theatre Awards (META) as Best Actor in a Leading Role (Male) for Awdyo Shesh Rajani.

 In 2015, he started his film career with the Zee Bangla telefilm Kader Kuler Bou.
 He got fame for his character as Bishan Roy from the film Eagoler Chokh.
 For playing this role, he was picked up as the Filmfare Awards East for Best Actor in a Supporting Role in 2017.
 In 2019, He got his first Best Actor Award for the role of Nikhilesh Chowdhury from the movie Ghawre Bairey Aaj which was immensely praised by critics and audiences.
 He made his directorial debut through the Bengali crime drama web series Mandaar, which is inspired by William Shakespeare's Macbeth.
 His second direction Ballavpurer Roopkotha was released on 21 October 2022.
 Calcutta Times has voted him as one of the top 10 Most Desirable Men in 2017.